-Check out more Boho finds on our post of Boho Pet Accessories.
+Check out more Boho finds on our post on Boho Pet Accessories.

 How to Fix a Door Damaged by Scratches

-Before you put your new fancy protector on your door, to protect your doors from dog scratches, you may want to fix the damage already done by your pet.
+Before you put your new fancy protector on your door, to protect your doors, you may want to fix the damage already done by your pet.
 The process is a little easier if you have a painted door rather than stained wood.

 Step One: Put down a drop cloth or cardboard to protect the floors.

 Step Two: Sand down the damage.
 If the scratches cover a large portion of the door you may want to take it off the hinges and put it up on a workbench to sand the entire door for a more even finish.
 Vacuum up dust and wipe down the door

 Step Three: Using a putty knife, fill in the scratches with wood putty.
 Let it dry and sand it down to a smooth finish.
 Wipe it down with a damp cloth to remove the dust.